 Other contributory factors are fatigue of the core and shoulder muscles, improper training, wrong technique, substandard equipment, and nonergonomic furniture.

 There is an insidious onset pain in the elbow and often a prior history of overuse, usually 1-3 days before the onset of the symptoms.

 On examination, there is tenderness mostly distal to extensor origin or vaguely at lateral condyle.
-Resisted wrist extension with the wrist radially deviated and pronated and the elbow extended, causes pain.
+Resisted wrist extension with the wrist radially deviated and pronated and the elbow extended causes pain.
 So does the resisted supination, gripping and hand shaking.
-Range of motion of radiohumeral joint is not affected.
-If it is, joint should be xrayed.
+The range of motion of the radiohumeral joint is not affected.
+If it is, the joint should be x-rayed.

-The condition needs to be differentiated fro the pains of cervical Radiculopathy, and radial nerve entrapment.
+The condition needs to be differentiated from the pains of cervical radiculopathy, and radial nerve entrapment.

 These are usually normal and not required.